 Steuben's Food Service

-The retro-cool Steuben's has rapidly earned a dedicated foodie following, thanks to its upscale 1950s roadside diner feel (it's located in a renovated auto garage) and inspired interpretations of classic American cuisine.
+The retro-cool Steuben's was an early-come to Denver's gastropub scene, with an upscale 1950s roadside diner feel (it's located in a renovated auto garage) and inspired interpretations of classic American cuisine.
 Gleaming chrome, comfy booths, old-fashioned, friendly service and great food make Steuben's a must-visit dining destination.

-MUST-TRY DISH: All Natural Fried Chicken - with mashed potatoes, biscuit and gravy.
+MUST-TRY DISH: All-natural fried chicken with mashed potatoes, a biscuit and gravy.

-MUST-TRY DRINK: The Scorpion Bowl - Myers's Original Dark Rum, Three Olives cherry vodka, Captain Morgan Original Spiced Rum, pineapple juice, orange juice and cranberry juice, with Bacardi 151 Rum set on fire in the middle!
+MUST-TRY DRINK: The Scorpion Bowl, a concoction of rum, cherry vodka, pineapple juice, orange juice and cranberry juice, with Bacardi 151 Rum set on fire in the middle!
 (A good one to share with friends.)

-DON'T FORGET DESSERT: Matty's Wacky Apple - caramel dipped apple rolled in sweet crunch, served with vanilla ice cream and chocolate syrup.
+DON'T FORGET DESSERT: The Wacky Apple is a caramel-dipped apple rolled in sweet crunch, served with vanilla ice cream and chocolate syrup.

 The Lobby - An Inspired American Grill

-Named The Lobby because it's located in the former lobby of The Paris Hotel, this newcomer to Denver's gastropub scene oozes hip sophistication — but without a trace of stuffiness.
-Kick back on the sun-drenched patio (called one of Denver's best by Westword), soak in the wood and brick-paneled dining room, and enjoy the convivial, European Cafe-style ambiance.
+Named The Lobby because it's located in the former lobby of The Paris Hotel, this gastropub oozes hip sophistication — but somehow without a trace of stuffiness.
+Kick back on the sun-drenched patio (called one of Denver's best by Westword), soak in the wood and brick-paneled dining room, and enjoy the convivial, European cafe-style ambiance.

-MUST-TRY DRINK: The Lobby Tini - Svedka vodka, triple sec, grapefruit.
+MUST-TRY DRINK: The Lobby Tini, which consists of vodka, triple sec and grapefruit.

 DON'T FORGET DESSERT: Stranahan's Root Beer Float, a childhood favorite grows up when topped with Colorado whiskey.

-Dine and drink surrounded by "steampunk" decor created using Stranahan's Whiskey barrels — which makes sense, since the Rackhouse is located in the basement of the Stranahan Distillery.
-Enjoy local art from the nearby Art District on Santa Fe, sip hand-selected Colorado microbrews and chow down on cuisine that turns traditional pub fare into culinary masterpieces.
+Dine and drink surrounded by "steampunk" decor created using Stranahan's Whiskey barrels — which makes perfect sense given that the Rackhouse is located in the basement of the Stranahan's Distillery.
+Enjoy local art in the nearby Art District on Santa Fe, sip hand-selected Colorado microbrews and chow down on cuisine that turns traditional pub fare into culinary masterpieces.

-MUST-TRY DISH: The Rack Burger - double patty topped with three cheeses, bacon, whisky onions, bbq sauce served on a challah bun.
+MUST-TRY DISH: The Rack Burger, a double patty topped with three cheeses, bacon, whisky onions and barbecue sauce served on a challah bun.

-MUST-TRY DRINK: Stranahan's Colorado Whiskey Taster - sample several of Stranahan's finest.
+MUST-TRY DRINK: Stranahan's Colorado whiskey taster for sampling several of Stranahan's finest.

 Colt & Gray

-MUST-TRY DRINK: Three Vices - Bacon-Infused rye whiskey, angostura bitters, orange peel, and maple syrup, served on crushed ice in an old-fashioned glass.
+MUST-TRY DRINK: The Three Vices mixes bacon-infused rye whiskey, angostura bitters, orange peel and maple syrup.